1. What are UBOs?

 5. Who is allowed to view the information in the UBO register?

-KVK acts in full accordance with the GDPR guidelines (in Dutch) when handling the UBO's data.
+KVK acts in full accordance with the GDPR guidelines when handling the UBO's data.
 Due to legal requirements, part of the information recorded in the UBO register is public.
 Everyone may view the following data:

 - first and last name